 We Talked to the Legendary Pop Punk Producer Who Left Music for Donuts

-Donut Friend is the longtime dream and pet project of Mark Trombino, the former drummer of Drive Like Jehu and producer of every pop punk record that you emoted to in the late 90s.
+Donut Friend is the longtime dream of Mark Trombino, former drummer of Drive Like Jehu and producer of every pop punk record that you emoted to in the late 90s.

 Donut Friend is the longtime dream and pet project of Mark Trombino, the former drummer of Drive Like Jehu and producer of every pop punk record that you emoted to in the late 90s and early aughts, from Blink 182's Dude Ranch to Jimmy Eat World's Clarity to Mineral's EndSerenading.
 For more than two decades, Trombino made his mark on an endless list of indie, pop punk, and post-hardcore bangers, but now he's manifested his most prized idea of upping the donut ante.

 And it seems like he's pretty damn good at it.
 Donut Friend's crazy-inventive take includes creations such as the Jets to Basil (a donut stuffed with goat cheese, strawberry jam, and fresh basil, topped with a balsamic-sugar glaze) and the GG Almond (with Gruyere and honey filling, with a topping of toasted almonds), either of which I would gladly trade a baker's dozen of overrated Cronuts for any day.
 I caught up with Trombino on one of his only days off to figure out what made him want to leave the music business for the deep fryer.

 MUNCHIES: Hi Mark.
 So, why donuts?